Health and Safety Excellence program: Topic requirements

 Summary:

-Emergencies are hazardous situations that you must try to prevent and be prepared for.
-Some examples of potential emergencies include, but are not limited to, bomb threats, chemical spills, fire, gas leak, threat of violence, confined space entrapment, medical emergencies, motor vehicle incidents, power failure, adverse weather conditions, working at heights emergencies/rescue, external threats and pandemic (broad public emergency).
+Being prepared for an emergency means you have a plan for situations that may happen in or to your workplace.
+Examples include, but are not limited to, bomb threats, chemical spills, fire, gas leaks, threat of violence, being trapped in a confined space, medical emergencies, motor vehicle incidents, power outages, severe weather, working at heights emergencies, external threats and pandemic (broad public emergencies).

 Requirements:

-Your business will identify the types of emergency situations you may face and then develop and implement procedures to prevent the emergencies from happening (where possible) and be prepared for them if they do happen.
+Your business will identify the types of emergency situations you may face and then develop and implement written standards to prevent the emergencies from happening (where possible) and be prepared for them if they do happen.

-The business will establish, implement, monitor and maintain procedure(s) to:
+Your business will establish, implement, monitor and maintain a written standard(s) to:

-- prevent, as far as reasonably practicable, an emergency situation from occurring
+• prevent, as far as reasonably practicable, an emergency from occurring

-- identify the necessary resources to implement the prevention procedures, while taking into account the needs of other interested parties, such as emergency services, authorities or the general public
+• identify the necessary resources to implement the prevention procedures, while considering the needs of other interested parties, such as emergency services, authorities or the general public

-- review the procedure at minimum annually and revise as needed
+• review the written standard at minimum annually and revise as needed

 Emergency response